-The purpose of this study is to identify the factors which affect organic food purchasing and to explore the factors in which Covid-19 affects consumers' purchase intention regarding organic food.
-The study started with an exploratory exercise, whereby in-depth interviews were conducted with Eighteen customers, using mall intercept techniques.
+The purpose of this study is to identify the factors which affect Article History: organic food purchasing and to explore the factors in which Received: 31, 2022 May 27, 2022 Covid-19 affects consumers' purchase intention regarding Revised: June 28, 2022 organic food.
+The study started with an exploratory exercise, Accepted: June Available Online: June 28, 2022 whereby in-depth interviews were conducted with Eighteen customers, using mall intercept techniques.
 Thematic analysis was used to examine data.
-The study results showed that cost, perceived value, social values, health consciousness, and purchase behaviour, Covid-19 have a positive impact on consumers' purchase intentions.
-The findings of this study will help to Improve distribution channels to extend their competitiveness in the organic food market in Pakistan.
-Prices are high with other conventional food because the production of organic food is low in Pakistan, That's why producers demand higher prices.
-On the consumer side, if he is prepared to pay higher prices, he wants to make sure the food is Organic.
-The reason is that there is no authentication, and certification of organic food production is a major issue, in Pakistan, no institution gives surety that organic food farms are registered from a specific year.
-Government should give certification, in this way when consumers satisfy then consumers intentions toward organic food purchasing should become higher.
+The study results showed that Keywords: cost, perceived value, social values, health consciousness, and Consumers purchase intention purchase behaviour, Covid-19 have a positive impact on Organic food Health consciousness consumers' purchase intentions.
+The findings of this study will help to Improve distribution channels to extend their Cost competitiveness in the organic food market in Pakistan.
+Prices Perceived value are high with other conventional food because the production Environmental knowledge of organic food is low in Pakistan, That's why producers Unavailability demand higher prices.
+On the consumer side, if he is prepared Purchase behaviour to pay higher prices, he wants to make sure the food is Covid-19 Organic.
+The reason is that there is no authentication, and Thematic analysis certification of organic food production is a major issue, in Funding: Pakistan, no institution gives surety that organic food farms This research received no specific are registered from a specific year.
+Government should give grant from any funding agency in the certification, in this way when consumers satisfy then public, commercial, or not-for-profit consumers intentions toward organic food purchasing should sectors. become higher.
 Government should Promote Organic fertilizer and its production, that's why prices of green food items become less.